Camera mounting for ODS

 Generally, we recommend mounting the lowest camera at a height in the range of 250 to 700 mm from the ground.

-Additionally, at least one of the active cameras should have the floor in its field of view, with visible floor up to 1 m, to allow for optimal performance in motion.
+Additionally, at least one of the active cameras should have the floor in its field of view.
+For more details review the visual odometry.

 The positioning of the cameras on the AGV has a great impact on the performance of ODS.
 When defining the mounting position one or several cameras in this context, multiple things have to be taken into account.